-But in addition to being a high-profile “watchdog,” CSERC actually succeeds with many of our specific efforts.
+But in addition to our role as a high-profile “watchdog,” CSERC succeeds with many of our specific efforts.

-We visited 65 separate meadows to monitor livestock impacts – Staff monitored impacts to riparian vegetation and stream bank stability, as well as overall grazing use of the meadow grasses.
+We visited 44 separate meadows to monitor livestock impacts – Staff monitored impacts to riparian vegetation and stream bank stability, as well as overall grazing use of the meadow grasses.
 When possible, meadows were visited before and after livestock were present.
 63 percent of these meadows exceeded FS standards for allowable grazing impacts

-CSERC staff took nearly 100 water quality samples from forest streams – Periodic water quality sampling following strict protocols was done as part of the Center’s efforts to detect sites where fecal coliform contamination posed a risk to recreational visitors in the local national forest.
+CSERC staff took a record number of 146 water quality samples from 12 forest and 7 foothill streams – Periodic water quality sampling following strict protocols was performed as part of the Center’s efforts to detect sites where fecal coliform contamination posed a risk to recreational visitors in the local national forest.
 CSERC documented 57 violations of water quality standards for bacteria.

 In addition to water sampling, CSERC staff convinced the State Water Board to recommend four forest streams to be listed as 303d “impaired” water bodies due to CSERC’s water sampling data.
 CSERC biologist Megan Layhee had a new scientific paper published that documented water quality violations associated with the presence of livestock along streams in the national forest.

 CSERC staff led 10 volunteer work days (with 96 participants and 591 hours donated), protecting over 7 acres of meadow and stream habitat, minimizing OHV-related erosion within 2 watersheds, planting nearly 1,000 conifer seedlings in a burn area, surveying for rare plant species, removing invasive weeds, and maintaining 1.5 miles of trails.